 Unlike classic mac and cheese, which starts with a white sauce into which you melt loads of cheese, this version is built on a base of cooked carrots that you whirl with low-fat milk into a creamy puree.
 Add pasta, sharp Cheddar and chopped chives and bake until the flavors meld.
 The result is a mac and cheese that gives you a sizable amount of vegetables in every serving.
 Swapping out some of the cheese for carrots also means it’s markedly lower in fat and calories than the traditional approach.
 Make it with whole grain pasta, and you add fiber as well.

 This dish could be construed as one of those “sneaky” types: a vehicle for getting veggies into the kids.
 The vibrant orange of the carrots could certainly masquerade as cheese and the taste could probably get past a picky eater.
 This sort off vegetable trickery, a topic I wrote about recently here, is something about which I have mixed feelings.
 What I do know is that a lightened up mac and cheese makes sense as the cold weather rolls in, the opportunities for indulging ratchet up, and lives get busier.
-Or, you could always just throw up your hands and have an “anything night.”
+Or, you could just hang up your apron for the evening and let the kids have an “anything night.”

 CREAMY CARROT MAC AND CHEESE